Extended State Space for describing renormalized Fock spaces in QFT

-In this article, we consider a class of QFT models with a Yukawa-type coupling.
-These involve two species of particles: \begin{itemize} \item There is one species of spinless fermionic particles ($ x $) \item Those fermions interact by exchange of spinless bosons ($ y $) \end{itemize}
+In this paper, we consider a class of non-perturbative QFT models.
+These involve two species of particles: \begin{itemize} \item There is one species of spinless fermionic particles ($ x $). \item These fermions interact by exchange of spinless bosons ($ y $). \end{itemize}

-By $ M $ and $ N $, we denote the number of $ x $- and $ y $-particles.
-In the particle-position representation, a single particle is described by a Hilbert space vector
+By $ M $ and $ N $, we denote the number of $ x $- and $ y $-particles, respectively.
+In the particle--position representation, a single particle is described by a Hilbert space vector

-with configuration $ \bx \in \RRR^d $.
-By $ d $, we denote the space-dimension, so the system is has $ d+1 $ spacetime dimensions.
-The configuration of the entire system is described by a configuration $(\bX,\bY)$ in configuration space $ \cQ $
+with some coordinates denoted by a boldface symbol $ \bx \in \RRR^d $.
+So the system has $ d $ space dimensions and $ d+1 $ spacetime dimensions.
+The configuration of the entire system is given by an element $ (\bX,\bY) $ of the configuration space $ \cQ $,

-where the $ x $-, and $ y $- configuration spaces $ \cQ_x, \cQ_y $ and its sectors $ \cQ_x^{M}, \cQ_y^{N} $ are defined as
+where the $ x $-, and $ y $-configuration spaces $ \cQ_x, \cQ_y $ and its sectors $ \cQ_x^{(M)}, \cQ_y^{(N)}, \cQ^{(M,N)} $ are defined as

 The state of the system at time $ t $ is described by a Fock space vector